lemac2002/baccarat/README.md

 ## Usage
-Download the .exe \
+Download the .exe.
 Follow the Instructions and Alert Screens in the game